kotanrn/COVID-County/README.md

 # COVID-County

+# DO NOT SAVE / RUN THIS ON YOUR DESKTOP!
+IT WILL FILL UP YOUR SCREEN WITH A LOT OF DATA FILES!
+Instead, put the script in it's own folder such as COVID or County. and run it there.

 Written in Python 2.7, this project uses John's Hopkins data to identify recent trends of infection in a user selected county.

 Requirements: